HarmanRzgar/xwan/README.md

 ## General Information
 - Xwan is a Kurdish Cuisine website, made to collect various Kurdish dishes and foodies on the web.
 - Until now, there has been no place on the internet to fully collect all Kurdish dishes in one place.
 Xwan is pushing for that.
 - Xwan wants to collect most, if not all Kurdish dishes in one unified encyclopedia.
-So that our culture doesn't die out.

 ## Technologies Used